Jerome Nadal: Evangelical images

-The Spiritual Exercises of Ignatius of Loyola employ as a higher form of prayer what Ignatius calls the "application of the senses" to the scenes in the Gospels.
+The Spiritual Exercises of Ignatius of Loyola employ what Ignatius calls the "application of the senses" to the scenes in the Gospels as a higher form of prayer.
 By contemplating these scenes, along with Jesus' words and actions, one is able to take on the values of Jesus in one's own life.
-Shortly before Ignatius' death, he asked Nadal to oversee a project of producing engravings to facilitate these "contemplations" of Jesus in the Gospels.
-These were meant especially to assist Jesuit novices, for a thirty-day retreat using the Spiritual Exercises was a part of every Jesuit's novitiate.
+Shortly before Ignatius' death, he asked Nadal to oversee the project of producing engravings to facilitate these "contemplations" of Jesus in the Gospels.
+These were meant especially to assist Jesuit novices, as a thirty-day retreat using the Spiritual Exercises was a part of every Jesuit's novitiate.

 Nadal commissioned several artists to do the engravings, 153 in all, and himself wrote extended captions which included references to parts of the scenes.
 The engravings, Evangelicae Historiae Imagines, were published in Antwerp in 1593, thirteen years after Nadal's death.
-This is the oldest collection of such engravings that are extant; they use the art of perspective which was new at the time.
+This is the oldest collection of such engravings that are extant; they use the art of perspective, which was new at the time.